Preparing autistic children for starting primary school: strategies

 The first few weeks at primary school: helping things go well

-- When your child gets home from school, give them half an hour before starting any routines.
-Your child might need even longer at the end of the week when they’re really tired.
+- When your child gets home from school, give them half an hour before starting routines.
+Your child might need even longer at the end of the week when they’re very tired.

-- Give your child extra time to process and respond to instructions.
+- Give your child extra time to think about and respond to instructions.

 - Try not to ask your child a lot of questions about school.